-- 4) Absence requests requiring a long term substitute should not be entered into TimeClock Plus but instead should be discussed with the building administrator to initiate the selection of substitute for the absence. - 5) In the event an employee is unable to access the TimeClock Plus, they must contact the school secretary or Building Administrator or Principal via phone and/or email as soon as possible to ensure timely notice of the absence.
+- 4) Absence requests requiring a long term substitute should not be entered into TimeTracker by the employee, but instead should be discussed with the building administrator to initiate the selection of substitute for the absence. - 5) In the event an employee is unable to access TimeTracker, they must contact the building administrative assistant or Building Administrator or Principal via phone and/or email as soon as possible to ensure timely notice of the absence.